Mix it up your next big holiday with these incredibly easy and entertaining Korean Pork Belly Bo Ssam Lettuce Wraps from Judy Joo.

 1 tsp gochujang (Korean chili paste)

 steamed white rice

 Korean green twist peppers, fresh sliced garlic, cucumber, banchan, extra gochujang and doenjang, etc.

 - In a pot large enough for the pork belly, add 1 cup water and 2 TBS of the doenjang and whisk together until smooth.
 Add the pork belly, skin-side up, then add onion, garlic, scallions, and sliced ginger.
-Add enough water to just core the pork belly, about 1/2″, then bring to a boil.
-Once boiling, lower to a slow simmer and cover with a propped lid for 2 hour, until pork belly is cooked and very soft.
+Add enough water to just cover the pork belly, about 1/2″, then bring to a boil.
+Once boiling, lower to a slow simmer and cover with a propped lid for 2 hours, until pork belly is cooked and very soft.
 The pork might curl up slightly.
 Transfer the pork belly to a foil-lined baking sheet and let cool to handle.
 Discard the poaching liquid.
 Once the pork belly has cooled, remove the skin with a sharp knife, but leave the fat layer.
 Discard the skin.